Las Moras Masonic Lodge Building

 Over the years, Kinney County has experienced economic ups and downs, with changes in agriculture and ranching practices impacting the local economy.
 Today, the county continues to be largely rural, with a focus on farming, ranching, and oil and gas production.
 The region's rich history, cultural heritage, and natural beauty make it an appealing destination for tourists and history enthusiasts.

-This timeline provides a condensed summary of the historical journey of Kinney County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Kinney County, Texas.

 • 1850 - Kinney County, TX is founded